top of page

 How can I see a Psychologist for low cost in Australia

 At Transcending Trauma, we understand that you may experience financial difficulties from time to time due to distressing and unexpected life circumstances.
 This is usually the time when you most need mental health support and may not be able to afford it.
 Luckily, the Australian Government introduced the Better Access to Mental Health Scheme, where Australians could access 10 mental health sessions per year, subsidised by Medicare.
 Subsidised means that Medicare does not cover the full cost of a psychology session, only part of it.
-To access a reduced fee session you will have to find a psychologist who is willing to consider your financial circumstances and reduce your fee.
-This means you will pay a reduced fee upfront for your session and then the psychologist puts in a claim on your behalf to Medicare so that you are reimbursed by Medicare which will cover most of the cost of your session.
+Some psychologists may offer reduced fees based on individual circumstances.
+This means you will pay a reduced fee upfront for your session and then the psychologist puts in a claim on your behalf to Medicare so that you are reimbursed by Medicare.
+Medicare provides a contribution toward the cost, and you pay the remainder.
 Reducing your fee is at the psychologists discretion as they will take into account your personal circumstances.
-There is extra report writing, administration tasks and Medicare processes to follow for Mental Health Care Plan clients, so it is not uncommon for a lot of psychologists not to reduced their fee.
-Most Better Access clients attending Transcending trauma for psychology sessions will be out of pocket a small to moderate amount per session ($65 - $104) which is called the gap fee and Medicare will reimburse you for the rest.
+As Medicare involves additional administrative requirements, some psychologists choose not to offer reduced-fee options.
 The Australian Psychological Society recognises that psychologists are highly skilled and trained in assessment and intervention especially in the area of mental health and as such recommends that psychologists may charge up to $325 per session.
 To access free psychology sessions, through the Better Access Scheme, you will need to find a psychologist willing to bulk bill you otherwise you will still need to pay the gap fee.
 At Transcending Trauma, if you have a Mental Health Care Plan, we you will still need to pay a gap fee.
 This means you pay upfront for your session, with the amount depending on your circumstances.
-Generally concession card holders and pensioners on low income will be out of pocket around $65.

 How much does it cost to see a registered psychologist in Australia

 The Australian Psychological Society recommends a fee of $315 for a 45-60 minute session.
-However, the fee at Transcending Trauma is reduced to $220 per 55+ minute session or $250 for a couples session.
+However, the fee at Transcending Trauma is reduced for individual and couples sessions.
 Psychology sessions for Mental Health issues under the better access sessions are not free.
 Your GP is actually referring to 10 subsidised sessions.
 If you have a Mental Health Care Plan or referral from a psychiatrist or paediatrician, your sessions are subsidised by Medicare.
 This means that Medicare covers a portion of the cost, while you pay the remaining amount.
-Psychology sessions with me cost $220.
-Medicare gives you back $96.95, so that you only pay $123.05– this is called the “gap”.
-Pension card holders pay a reduced fee of $160 and will be out of pocket $ 63.05

 Who or what conditions can I get a Mental Health Care Plan for?

-The Better Access initiative covers receiving professional help for the following mental health issues: Anxiety, Depression, Grief and loss, Panic disorders, Phobia, Post Traumatic Stress (PTSD), Eating Disorders (such as anorexia, bulimia and binge eating), Sleeping problems, Alcoholism, Drug addiction, Obsessive Compulsive Disorder (OCD), Attention Deficit Disorder (ADD), Sexual disorders, Conduct Disorder.
+The Better Access initiative may support treatment for a range of mental health concerns, including but not limited to: Anxiety, Depression, Grief and loss, Panic disorders, Phobia, Post Traumatic Stress (PTSD), Eating Disorders (such as anorexia, bulimia and binge eating), Sleeping problems, Alcoholism, Drug addiction, Obsessive Compulsive Disorder (OCD), Attention Deficit Disorder (ADD), Sexual disorders, Conduct Disorder.
 Psychotic disorders, Schizophrenia, Bipolar disorder, Co-occurring anxiety & depression

 where do I get a referral for Better Access to Mental Health Scheme or get a Mental Health Care Plan ?